zama-ai/bounty-program/README.md

 ## ❓FAQ

-### How often are list of bounties updated?
+### How often is the list of bounties updated?

 Season 1 was launched during Q4-2022.
-A season usually lasts several weeks to months in order to give contributors enough time to work on their solutions.
+A season usually lasts several weeks to months in order to give contributors enough time to work on their submisssions.

 ### How long will it take for a bounty submission to be reviewed?

-We are reviewing most of the submissions at the end of every seasons.
-But feel free to submit your code through the submission link you received at any time.
+We are reviewing most of the submissions at the end of every season.
+But feel free to submit your code at anytime through the submission link you received.

 ### How are bounty submissions reviewed?

-Every contributions to the bounty program is reviewed as a code submission.
+Every contribution to the bounty program is reviewed as a code submission.
 If the code does not meet the quality or the performance expected, the proposition will be rejected, or partially rewarded.

 ### What is the reward for the bounty program?